SECTION 1. Within the United States, or any place subject to their jurisdiction, no marriage or similar family-establishing legal relationship:

-SECTION 6.
-The Congress and the several States shall have concurrent power to enforce Sections 1, 2, 3, 4, and 5 of this article by appropriate legislation.
+SECTION 2.
+The Congress and the several States shall have concurrent power to enforce Section 1 of this article by appropriate legislation.

 To pretend there’s no “slippery slope” going forward regarding the definition of marriage is to deliberately bury one’s head in the sand.
 With the advent of same-sex marriage (which this Amendment does not attempt to roll back), the doors have been flung wide open for the courts to legitimize every other marriage variation we’ve previously put the legislative kibosh on.
 This Amendment’s purpose, then, is to keep marriage’s moorings from being loosened any further.

-The five kinds of marriage this Amendment disallows are: multiple marriages (e.g., polygamy), group marriages, marriages to close blood relations, marriages to children, and marriages to nonhumans.
+The five kinds of marriage this Amendment disallows are: marriages to nonhumans, group marriages, multiple marriages (e.g., polygamy), marriages to close blood relations, and marriages to children.
 (If you can think of another perturbation of marriage I’ve missed, by all means let me know.)
 If you want to scoff over any one of these variants and say, “Oh, come on!
 That will never be legalized!” go right ahead, but you have way more faith in human nature than I do.
 (Seriously.
 I’ve been on Twitter.
 Human nature has no floor.)
-In Utah, fundamentalist Mormons recently protested to keep their pseudo-polygamy legal.
-Several articles have been published describing instances of “genetic sexual attraction” between close blood relatives (whether siblings or even parent and child) who did not live together while one or both was growing up, and who established sexual relationships upon finally meeting.
+One man has persistently sued for the right to marry his computer since same-sex marriage was legalized, and there have been several legal pushes to have a court bestow the rights of personhood upon nonhuman primates – rights which a sympathetic judge may decide includes the right to marry.
+In 2012, Brazil recognized a three-person civil union – is marriage next?
+In Utah, fundamentalist Mormons protest to keep their pseudo-polygamy legal.
+Meanwhile, several articles have been published describing instances of “genetic sexual attraction” between close blood relatives (whether siblings or even parent and child) who did not live together while one or both was growing up, and who established sexual relationships upon finally meeting.
 Marriage to children under the age of 16 actually is legal in about half the states already, with many of these states having no age floor whatsoever so long as there is parental and/or judicial consent.
-As for nonhuman marriages, one man has persistently sued for the right to marry his computer since same-sex marriage was legalized, and there have been several legal pushes to have a court bestow the rights of personhood upon nonhuman primates – rights which a sympathetic judge may decide includes the right to marry.
 There’s really no reason to insist any of these forms of marriage could never see legalization in the United States.
 So if you don’t think they should be legalized, we must make it impossible for them to be, while there’s still time.
 As we saw in 2015, it only takes five judges to tell us our opinions – or even our duly-enacted laws – on the subject don’t matter.

 The Cultural Bill Of Rights